 Not surprisingly, this rifle failed to sell at auction.
-We are guessing it was a combination of not being able to afford it, but also because the practical uses for a firearm of this size are quite limited.
-Unless of course you have a time machine and plan on hunting T-Rex!
+We are guessing it was a combination of not being able to afford it, but also because the practical uses for a firearm of this size are quite limited at best.
+Unless of course you have a time machine and plan on hunting T-Rex.

-In any case, it is fun to see and probably fun to shoot, even if only one time!
+In any case, it is fun to see and probably fun to shoot in a safe (animal-free) environment, even if only one time!